plaidfinch/myxine/README.md

 Interfaces are meant to be *interactive*: `myxine` lets you listen to events happening in the page without writing a lick of JavaScript.

-**Step 1: Say what you want:** write down a *subscription* consisting of some [JSON](https://www.json.org/) specifying which events you care about.
+### Step 1: Say what you want

+Write down a *subscription* consisting of some [JSON](https://www.json.org/) specifying which events you care about.
 The format should be a doubly-nested dictionary like this:

 ```json
 {